 Oncologists, hematologists, and other clinicians who participate in the care of patients with these disorders are challenged to stay current on the latest diagnosis, treatment, and management advances.

-This intensive six-day course provides a comprehensive review of the clinical, molecular, and pathophysiologic basis for the diagnosis and treatment of neoplastic diseases and benign hematologic conditions.
+Cancer Medicine and Hematology is an intensive four-day course providing a comprehensive review of the clinical, molecular, and pathophysiologic basis for the diagnosis and treatment of neoplastic diseases and benign hematologic conditions.

 Primary emphasis will be placed upon the broad area of medical management within a multidisciplinary environment.
 Recent advances in molecular genetics, clinical pharmacology, epidemiology, and supportive care will be stressed.